 2008: 75% of the School's research outputs were deemed 'world-leading' or 'internationally excellent' (RAE 2008).

-2009: Professor R John Parkes becomes Head of School.
+2009: Professor R John Parkes becomes the Head of School.

-2014: Professor Ian Hall becomes Head of School.
+2014: Professor Ian Hall becomes the Head of School.

 2014: 94% of the School's research outputs deemed 'world-leading' or 'internationally excellent' (REF 2014).